aws-samples/aws-parallelcluster-monitoring/README.md

 aws ec2 authorize-security-group-ingress --group-id sg-12345 --protocol tcp --port 80 —cidr 0.0.0.0/0
 ```

-More information on how to create your security groups here (https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-sg.html#creating-a-security-group).
+More information on how to create your security groups [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-sg.html#creating-a-security-group).
 Finally, set the additional_sg parameter in the [VPC] section of your ParallelCluster config file.
 After your cluster is created, you can just open a web-browser and connect to https://your_public_ip (https://your_public_ip/) , a landing page will be presented to you with links to the Prometheus database service and the Grafana dashboards.